From "The Breaking of the Deadlock" published in 1904.

 We continue our stay in Illinois to highlight the life of another oddly named Prairie state political figure, Mr. Corbus Plummer Gardner of the city of Mendota.
 Described in Volume II of the 1916 Courts and Lawyers of Illinois as "a vigorous and ambitious lawyer" and "one of the best known men in Northern central Illinois", Mr. Gardner represented LaSalle County in the Illinois State Senate for three terms beginning with his election in 1898.

-Corbus P. "Busty" Gardner was born in Mendota, Illinois on September 2, 1868, the y youngest of nine children born to George Washington and Margaret Gardner, both natives of Pennsylvania.
+Corbus P. "Busty" Gardner was born in Mendota, Illinois on September 2, 1868, the youngest of nine children born to George Washington and Margaret Gardner, both natives of Pennsylvania.
 Corbus worked on the family farm during his youth and attended the Blackstone High School in Mendota.
-In the late 1880s he enrolled at the University of Michigan's Law School and graduated from here in the class of 1890.
-Following his graduation Gardner read law in the office of Mayo and Wilder for a short while and in 1891 opened his own law practice in Mendota.
+In the late 1880s he enrolled at the University of Michigan's Law School and graduated in the class of 1890.
+Following his graduation Gardner read law in the office of Mayo and Wilder for a short period and in 1891 opened his own law practice in Mendota.

-Although he was in his mid twenties at the time of its opening, Gardner's law practice later branched out to include other areas in LaSalle, Bureau and Lee county.
+Although he was only in his mid twenties at the time of its opening, Gardner's law practice grew exponentially, branching out to include other areas in LaSalle, Bureau and Lee county.
 The Courts and Lawyers of Illinois gives note that Gardner became affiliated with the Chicago, Burlington and Quincy Railroad in 1897 and served as that railroad's attorney for a number of years.
 He would later take on a position as an attorney for the Chicago, Milwaukee and St. Paul Railroad in 1904, and following that year was primarily based in Chicago.
 Gardner married on December 11, 1901 to Georgia Smith (1873-1963) and later became the father of two children, Margaret Wilda (1904-unknown) and Robert Bruce (1908-1925).

-Gardner's third term in the senate commenced in 1907 and during this session of the legislature chaired the committee on Revenue and also held a seat on the following committees: Appropriations, Chicago Charter, Education, Judicial Department and Practice, License and Miscellany, Parks and Boulevards, Primary Elections, Sanitary District Affairs, State Charitable Institutions and Waterways.
+Gardner's third term in the senate commenced in 1907 and during this session chaired the committee on Revenue and also held a seat on the following committees: Appropriations, Chicago Charter, Education, Judicial Department and Practice, License and Miscellany, Parks and Boulevards, Primary Elections, Sanitary District Affairs, State Charitable Institutions and Waterways.
 As one of the most influential Democratic senators serving in the legislature, Corbus Gardner was noted for his "fair dealing and honesty", but in his last year in the senate his sterling reputation took a significant hit when allegations of graft were leveled against him.

 From the Indianapolis Daily Sun, June 25, 1910.